Fillers

 In different videos, we covered non-surgical anti-aging techniques of the head and neck which include neurotoxins (Botox), fillers, and thread lifts.
 We also covered surgical techniques, such as face and neck lifts.

-Today, let’s discuss hand rejuvenation- a common telltale sign of aging!
+Today, let’s discuss hand rejuvenation- a common telltale sign of aging.

-dorsal (non-palm) aspect of the hand.
+Hand rejuvenation is performed through the strategic placement of fillers within the dorsal (non-palm) aspect of the hand.
 This allows for subtle contouring of the hand, elimination of crepe-like appearance the skin, and blunting of skin wrinkles.
 It also allows for minimizing the appearance of tendons and veins of the hand!

-The procedure itself will hydrate the skin, and is quick, painless, and may last up to 18 months!
+The procedure itself will hydrate the skin, and is quick, painless, and may last up to 18 months.